etagwerker/etagwerker.com/_posts/2016-04-18-The-Best-Productivity-Tools.markdown

 The next distraction is just one context switch away.
 If you are using it in your iPhone, the next distraction is one notification away.

-The great thing about post-its is that you can’t avoid looking at them.
-Stick it right next to your keyboard, or right below your screen. **You can’t miss it.** Sure, someone can interrupt you, but if you look ahead you will still see it right there.
+The great thing about post-its is that you can't avoid looking at them.
+Stick it right next to your keyboard, or right below your screen. **You can't miss it.** Sure, someone can interrupt you, but if you look ahead you will still see it right there.

 At [Ombu Labs](https://www.ombulabs.com) we even use post-its to keep track of our backlog and our current (2 weeks) sprint.
 We recently re-organized our board to have three swim lanes by priority: